digitalocean/do-markdownit/README.md

 ## Plugin Features & Options

 do-markdownit is composed of a set of individual plugins, with the ability to disable each if needed, and many having specific options that can be set.
-All plugins are enabled by default.
+All plugins are enabled by default, except limit_tokens.

 <!--
 The headings below should match the order they are loaded in the plugin.